opencontainers/distribution-spec/conformance/README.md

 OCI_SKIP_EMPTY_LAYER_PUSH_TEST=1
 ```

-Some registries allow cross-repository blob mounting.
-As such, the test suite will need access to a second namespace.
+The test suite will need access to a second namespace.
+This namespace is used to check support for cross-repository mounting
-This namespace may need to be configured on the server-side in advance, and it is specified by setting the following in
+of blobs, and may need to be configured on the server-side in advance.
+It is specified by setting the following in
 the environment:

 ```